Discover the Fairytale Black Forest City of Freiburg im Breisgau

 Check out at least one of these restaurants:

-A Mexican-style restaurant which is also vegan friendly.
+Yepa Yepa is a Mexican-style restaurant which is also vegan friendly.
 It is very popular with locals and tourists, having been rated second on TripAdvisor.
+Although not traditional Black Forest cuisine, Yepa Yepa provides an opportunity to eat food we all might be a bit more familiar with.

 This restaurant is located at the top of the Schlossberg (where I mentioned previously) and while obviously provides excellent views, also provides excellent food.
 Here you will find authentic German food and particularly regional dishes that use local produce.